Contact ESA Helpline

 This depends on which category you’re in.
 If you’re in the group called work-related activity group, then to keep your claim you will be required to go to job interviews as well as have regular scheduled meetings with a worker who can help you to find meaningful employment, as well as work on your skills and identify your goals for work.

 If you’re in the second group, known as the support group, this is usually the result of a disability or illness which means it is neither practical nor possible for you to work.
-However, while it is optional, you may still meet with an advisory worker but you will not be required to go to interviews to maintain your ESA.
+However, while it is optional, you may still meet with an advisory worker but you will not be required to go to interviews to maintain your allowance.

 I have ESA but I still can’t afford to cover my expenses, is there anything I can do?